Does It Matter Who Builds Your Website?

 Your Website Developer Matters – Part 1

-You need a website, but aren’t sure what direction to go.
+To promote your business, you have started using EDDM to target a specific region, but now you need a website to make it accessible to potential clients but aren’t sure what direction to go.
 You see commercials about $199 websites, getting a website for $9.99 a month, and then see companies charging thousands of dollars for websites.
 Is there a difference in these services, and which one is right for you?

 The truth is, there is a website solution for just about every price range from free to tens of thousands of dollars.
 There are some very specific and drastic differences in the solutions available with varying features for each.
 Understanding the difference in the details will hopefully shed some light on what each type of solution is able to do for your business.